What is chronic pain and how does it affect the human body?

 - Labor and childbirth

-Chronic pain on the other hand is ongoing, commonly lasting more than 3 months and is notoriously difficult to diagnose as the area causing the pain can be difficult to pinpoint.
+Chronic pain or Persistent pain on the other hand is ongoing, commonly lasting more than 3 months and is notoriously difficult to diagnose as the area causing the pain can be difficult to pinpoint.
 Some forms of chronic pain can be caused without direct injury to a particular area in the body and can be concocted by the brain.
 Chronic musculoskeletal pain is one of the most difficult issues faced by healthcare professionals and can have long term physical and mental effects on those who suffer from it.

 Doctors have limited training when it comes to pain and usually only possess a basic understanding of the physical injuries and structural abnormalities that cause chronic pain.
 Think of a musculoskeletal or sports specialist physiotherapist as being a Doctor for pain, a specialist in getting to the root cause of complex and ongoing forms of pain.